-If you have questions about a disability application, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have questions about a disability application, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers